 PROUT suggests we exchange the idea of pervasive private ownership for stewardship and an absolute right to utilization.

 Imagine a society where people run most things together.
 Utopian, you say?
-Well, it would not be so different from the way most of us share our homes, transport, work places, free time, etc. Human beings already share utilities, properties, services, etc. The question is rather: How may we determine the ownership of wealth so that prosperity may be universally distributed?
+Well, it would not be so different from the way most of us share our daily homes, public transport and other commons, work places, social life, etc. Human beings already share utilities, properties, services, mentalities, culture, the spiritual, etc. The question is rather: How may we determine the ownership of wealth so that prosperity may be universally distributed?

 Physical wealth is limited.
-The limitations, or boundaries, of physical wealth such as coins, a car, etc., enable us to appreciate it and relate it to other types of wealth.
+The limitations, or boundaries of physical wealth such as a coin, a car, land, etc., enable us to appreciate it and relate it to other types of wealth.
 If physical wealth were boundless we would not have been able to conceive of its particular shape or form and that wealth would have remained abstract and meaningless to us.
 Only when we comprehend the boundaries, the limitations, of something accurately do we become able to enjoy and use it properly.

 Socio-economically speaking, whenever the natural limitations of physical wealth are not accurately observed, its value begins to tend towards the abstract.
 The process thus started may render wealth useless.
 This is the case of monetary hyperinflation when prices skyrockets and money bills become worthless in the end.
-Another example of such lack of proportions is the presently over-heated stock exchange market, which has little or no relation to the real economy of ordinary people.
+Another example of such lack of proportion is the presently over-heated speculative financial markets, where little or nothing relates to the real economy and lives of ordinary, productive people.

-An effort to make something that is limited appear as unlimited will necessarily end in a fiasco.
+An effort to make something limited appear as unlimited will necessarily end in fiasco.
 For an economy to run well it is essential that it accurately observes the limitations of essentially correlated factors, such as:

 • People’s purchasing power and their necessities